ankithm28/AnkithMadadi.me/README.md

  - Also change the location of where the profile pick is located (currently in Github Section)
 ## Forking Note

 If you fork this repo, please change the **form action** to an email address you own before trying it out.
-[Thaaaanks!](https://i.imgur.com/TpBVEjv.jpg)
+[Thanks!]

 ```
 <form action="https://formspree.io/your-email@here.com" method="POST" class="form-horizontal" role="form">